10 Best Data Science Programming Languages

 - Microsoft’s EdX – Data Science Essentials: This course is highly recommended because it will provide you with an introductory knowledge to the fundamentals of data science as well as some training on Python and R. It also comes with a certification upon completion.
 While the training is free, you will have to pay to receive the certification.

 You should definitely absorb all of the free resources available, but if you truly want to change careers and become a data scientist, you should look into enrolling in a full-time bootcamp.
 This is the fastest and most efficient way to jump-start your data science career.
 Here are some options to consider:

 Best data science bootcamps:

-Flatiron School: Flatiron school has full-time data science courses dedicated to helping you become a data scientist.
-Our 15-week data science course that will give you the best shot at becoming a full time data scientist.
+- Flatiron School: Flatiron school has full-time data science courses dedicated to helping you become a data scientist.
+Our 15-week data science course will give you the best shot at becoming a full-time data scientist.

-If you'd like to try your hand with the basics of data science, Flatiron School offers our free introductory data science course.
+If you’d like to try your hand with the basics of data science, Flatiron School offers our Free Data Science Prep Work.

 Data science is a very fast growing and in-demand career, and there are many different coding languages involved for different concentrations and disciplines.

 At some point in your path to becoming a data scientist you will dabble in each of the languages listed above, but if you’re truly ready to become a data scientist we suggest enrolling in an online bootcamp to get you started.